 Our research has led us to conclude that the key factor to the growth of entrepreneurial activity in any one sector is the number of success stories that sector generates; it only takes a small number of big successes to drive growth.
 To effect this, ViKtoria Solutions launched ViKtoria Ventures in 2015 – a start-up ecosystem development venture focused on attracting local and international angel investors to the best start-ups emerging in East Africa’s innovation space.

 Business valuation, the process and set of procedures used when estimating the economic value of a business, is paramount for several reasons including fundraising, establishing a fair market value for equity transactions, periodic reporting to investors, among others.
 Here at Viktoria we have over 28 years of team work experience in company valuation with specific experience in valuation in the early stages of companies.
 Our most recent assignment was valuing a software company that was looking to expand to new markets.
 The objectives were: to determine whether the current business had created shareholder wealth and, the value shareholders are likely to derive from the expansion.
 The model used for fundraising purposes was business-to-business.

 Negotiation and structuring transaction agreements is a critical step in any transaction as it seeks to align the founders’ needs and concerns with those of the investor.
-At ViKtoria, we have the pertinent negotiation skills and experience that aid in arriving at satisfactory terms for the entrepreneur and the investor while keeping our eyes on the long term objectives of the entrepreneur.
+At ViKtoria, we have the pertinent negotiation skills and experience necessary in arriving at satisfactory terms for both the entrepreneur and the investor while keeping our eyes on the long term objectives of the entrepreneur.
 Most recently we participated in the negotiations of an early stage business in the digital advertising space that was in the process of being acquired.